Identification for ISI Gaussian Channels: Proof of Lemma

 for sufficiently small $\theta>0$ such that $|1-e^{\frac{\theta}{2\sigma_Z^2}}| \leq \tau.$ Now, using \eqref{Eq.ComplTypeIFast} we have the following lower bound on the sum of the type I and type II error probabilities

 Hence, by (\ref{Ineq.GaussianContinuityFast}),

-which leads to a contradiction for sufficiently small $\tau$ such that $2\tau < 1 - e_1 - e_2.$ Clearly, this is a contradiction since the error probabilities tend to zero as $n \rightarrow \infty.$ Thus, the assumption in \eqref{Eq.Alpha_nFast} is false.
+which leads to a contradiction for sufficiently small $\tau$ such that $2\tau > 1 - e_1 - e_2.$ Clearly, this is a contradiction since the sum of the error probabilities tend to zero as $n \rightarrow \infty.$ Thus, the assumption in \eqref{Eq.Alpha_nFast} is false.
 This completes the proof of Lemma~\ref{Lem.Converse}.